eerohele/sigel/README.md

 ## XPath

-Select things in an XML file with XPath.
+Select things in an XML document with XPath.

 ### Examples